dequelabs/attest-release-scripts/README.md

 Build and deploy a Docker image to ECR.

-Requires the following environment variables are exported:
+Requires the following environment variables to be exported:

 - `CIRCLE_BRANCH` (always set by CircleCI)
 - `DEV_AWS_SECRET_ACCESS_KEY` (set by the `html-team` CircleCI context)